21-Day Racial Equity & Social Justice Challenge and 19th Annual Race Against Racism

 – Suspend judgment.
 Be open to the kernel of truth in each person’s story.

 What is a virtual race?
 A virtual race is not something new and has been successfully executed for numerous walks, 5K and 10K races, as well as half marathons.
 Our runners will participate in the Race Against Racism Virtual Race by running or walking a distance of 5K or 3.1 miles.
-Though this can be done any time between April 3 and April 29, we encourage runners to participate in the race on the 29th so that even though we won't be together, we'll be united!
+Though this can be done any time between April 9 and April 29, we encourage runners to participate in the race on Saturday, April 27 so that even though we won't be together, we'll be united!

 This can be done wherever they are—on a treadmill, on a rails to trails path, around a track, or even the race course!